|Edmonton, Alberta, Canada

 The City of Edmonton, Canada, is creating a Light Rail Transit (LRT) network that will help knit the city even closer.
 The City’s next expansion phase of the LRT, known as the Valley Line, runs from Mill Woods in southeast Edmonton through the downtown core, with a final destination at Lewis Farms in west Edmonton.

-The Valley Line LRT is being delivered under a Public-Private Partnership (P3) for an estimated cost of $1.8 billion and is expected to open at the end of 2020.
-The line will integrate directly into existing communities, with an initial projected daily ridership of 31,500 passengers, increasing to 42,000 by 2044.
+The Valley Line Southeast LRT is being delivered under a Public-Private Partnership (P3) for an estimated cost of $1.8 billion and is expected to open at the end of 2021.
+The line will integrate directly into existing communities and represents the biggest single infrastructure investment in Edmonton’s history.

-DBMV is working with our customer to provide rebar detailing on various structures and bridges on this new corridor.
+DBM Vircon is working with our customer to provide rebar detailing on various structures and bridges on this new corridor.
 Specifically, our scope so far has included detailing of resilient track work, elevated guideways, portals, abutments, tunnel, bridges (including diaphragms, deck slabs, barrier walls, track plinths, etc.), approaches, support structures, and miscellaneous site work.
-Given the curved and super-elevated geometry of the track lines, meticulous detailing and checking efforts were required by DBMV team.
-The project construction so far has required many site condition and priority changes, but DBMV team has been able to keep customer on schedule from detailing standpoint.
+Given the curved and super-elevated geometry of the track lines, meticulous detailing and checking efforts were required by DBM Vircon team.
+The project construction so far has required many site conditions and priority changes, but DBM Vircon team has been able to keep customer on schedule from detailing standpoint.